ibshaya/dvsa-security/README.md

 ## Report

-The full written report is available as `ICS344_Report.pdf` (not committed — add your own copy).
+The full written report is available as `ICS344_Report.pdf` in docs.